bashrc2/epicyon/README.md

 Key features:

- * Open standards: HTML, CSS, ActivityPub, RSS, CalDAV.
+ * Open standards: HTML, CSS, ActivityPub S2S and C2S, RSS, CalDAV.
  * Supports common web browsers and [shell browsers](https://lynx.invisible-island.net).
  * Will not drain your mobile or laptop battery.
  * Customisable themes.
 It doesn't have to look bland.